cs50/cs50.readthedocs.io/style/c.md

 - there's a single space after `switch`;
 - there isn't any space immediately after each `(` or immediately before each `)`;
 - the switch's cases are indented with 4 spaces;
-- the case's bodies are indented further with 4 spaces; and
+- the cases' bodies are indented further with 4 spaces; and
 - each `case` (including `default`) ends with a `break`.

 ## Functions